 Home & Building Automation

-Ekinex® is developed on the base of the KNX standard, a system conform to national, European and international standards.
+Ekinex® is developed on the base of the KNX standard, a system conforming to national, European and international standards.

 Training center in 73 countries